Recreation Management (M.S.R.L.S.)

 Career Options

-The professional recreation manager works in diverse settings such as youth-serving agencies, churches, campus or military recreation, and governmental park and recreation services.
+The professional recreation manager works in diverse settings serving consumers across the lifespan.
+Previous graduates of the program have worked in professional roles such as directors of parks and recreation for municipalities, state park superintendents, outdoor program directors, aquatics specialists, among other recreation management positions.
 Graduates may seek such credentials as a certified park and recreation professional or registry of collegiate recreational sports professionals.

 Program Faculty

-Faculty members of the M.S.R.L.S. program are involved in research pertaining to professional competencies, management issues, recreation education, serving diverse constituencies, and understanding leisure spaces.
-Publishing faculty regularly serve in professional leadership roles for continuing education and professional associations.
+Faculty members of the M.S.R.L.S. program are involved in research pertaining to professional competencies, management issues, recreation education, outdoor recreation, mindfulness, serving diverse constituencies and understanding leisure spaces.
+Faculty regularly serve in professional leadership roles for continuing education and professional associations.
 Faculty diversity is supported by adjunct graduate faculty who also hold prominent professional positions, bringing current professional practice to the curriculum.

 Contact The Graduate College for general questions about getting started with your application, funding your degree, and more.
 If you have program-specific questions after reviewing the program details, we encourage you to contact the following individuals.